toyhtowdomasydyt/llm-prompt-injection-detector/README.md

 ### Steps of training and gaining results

 1. METHOD 1 - Classification Using Traditional ML
-2. METHOD 2 - Classification Using a Pre-trained LLM (XLM-RoBERTa or BERT based to compare)
+2. METHOD 2 - Classification Using a Pre-trained LLM (BERT-based models)
-3. METHOD 3 - Classification Using a Fine-tuned LLM (XLM-RoBERTa or BERT based to compare)
+3. METHOD 3 - Classification Using a Fine-tuned LLM (BERT-based models)
 4. METHOD 4 - Huggingface models (ready models specialized for prompt injection detection)
-5. METHOD 5 - Classification Using a Pre-trained LLM (Llama/ChatGPT etc)
+5. METHOD 5 - Classification Using a Large Language Model (GPT-5-nano, Phi-3)
-6. METHOD 6 - Classification Using a Fine-tuned LLM (Llama/ChatGPT etc)

 #### Dateset which will be used in finetune